r-rathi/ckt-apps/README.md

 Example
 -------
-`bin/report_net.py` reports the wire, driver, and load capacitances and the driver fanout for al the nets in a specified cell.
+`bin/report_net.py` reports the wire, driver, and load capacitances and the driver fanout for all the nets in a specified cell.
 If no cell is given, then the (first) top-cell is used.
-For example, using the data from `ckt-apps/test_data`:
+Using the lib and netlist from `ckt-apps/test_data`:

     $ bin/report_net.py --lib test_data/lib.sp test_data/test1.sp